Global Trade and Gender ArrangementFootnote i

 - e) The Participants understand that termination of this Arrangement will not affect the activities already in progress.

-Signed in triplicate, at this day 2020, in the English, French and Spanish languages, each version being equally valid.
+Signed in triplicate, on August 5 of 2020, in the English, French and Spanish languages, each version being equally valid.

 Report a problem on this page